Car insurance non-disclosure

-The most frequent type of non-disclosure is fronting, when a high-risk additional driver has a vehicle whose policy is under a low-risk main driver’s name.
+The most frequent type of non-disclosure is fronting, when a high-risk, typically young driver is the main driver of a vehicle whose car insurance policy is under a low-risk main driver’s name.
 Parents will often do this in order for their child to get cheaper car insurance.

 If you don’t disclose certain medical conditions to your car insurance provider, it could invalidate your policy.
 If you’re not sure what type of medical conditions you need to inform them of, then you can always check with the DVLA and they’ll be able to tell you what conditions insurers need to be notified about.